 However, there are some Native American cultures that use the heron as a symbol of a restless loner.
 Even though these birds are monogamous and work together with their partner in building a nest and raising their young, they still prefer their own space and time alone.

 In Christianity, the heron serves as a symbol of good luck and long life.
 This religion sees herons as birds who are patient, peaceful and content in their lives.
 There are also several Hymns that praise these attributes.
 Christians believe that the happiness and gratefulness the heron displays should serve as inspiration to how they should be grateful towards the gift of life that has been given to them, as well.

 Celtic folklore and religion provide us with quite a few mentions of the heron as well.
 The Celtic people saw this bird as a symbol of independence, perseverance, and long life.

 There are also connections between herons and the Celtic gods.
 Herons are said to be the reincarnations of the goddess, Rhiannon, who was very beloved by the Celts and served as a protector who would help lost travellers find their way home.
 She was the goddess of lakes and waters.
 This very reason is why this particular bird is referred to as “The Lady of the Lake.”

-The Celtics also designed specific Celtic knots with the heron image that stood as a representation of peace and harmony.
+The Celtics also designed specific Celtic knots with the heron image that stood as a representation of peace and harmony (read here about animals representing peace).
 It is akin to the Chinese Yin and Yang symbol of balance and how dark cannot exist without light, sadness without happiness, etc.